patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 where they told us about some of the highlights along the river, and some tips about whether we should go left or right.
 We just had to remember them for 5 days.

-Two hours later, we were done with the briefing, loading the canoes, and some practice for newbies.
-The guy doing the briefing was concerned about one of the canoes, gave them a kayak paddle in case it would help (it didn't), and correctly predicted that they wouldn't make it upright through the first rapids, which were just 30 minutes in.
+Two hours later, we had been briefed, loaded the canoes, and had some practice for newbies.
+The guy doing the briefing was concerned about one of the canoe teams, gave them a kayak paddle in case it would help (it didn't), and correctly predicted that they wouldn't make it upright through the first rapids, which were just 30 minutes in.

-Except for the 50/50 rapids on day 5, the first day has the most challenging rapids throughout the trip.
-MP and I managed to get through them all.
+Except for the 50/50 rapids right at the end on day 5, the first day has the most challenging rapids throughout the trip.
+MP and I managed to get through them all without swimming.
 There were some spills in Rob's group.

 <figure>
 {{< gallery-slider dir="/img/20240408-whanganui-journey/day1" >}}